AK-Sounds/open/README.md

 *Open* is meant to run quietly in the background with minimal fuss: no logins and no saved settings.
 You can change the tone or the duration.
 Each run is temporary, and when the sound stops, it’s gone.

 ### "Infinite" Mode and Structure
-When set to "Infinite," the piece creates a non-repeating journey using specific harmonic logic:
+When set to “Infinite,” the piece becomes a long-form drift using specific harmonic and melodic logic.

 * **Circle of Fifths:** Slowly moves by fifths through closely related keys, with intermittent toggles into the relative minor.
 * **Contour:** The melody is not random; it uses a constrained random walk.
 A "gravity" system pulls notes toward a central register, preventing the melody from reaching too high or too low while ensuring no two phrases are identical.
-* **Tension:** As the harmony moves away from the root, the bell timbre becomes brighter and the intervals more complex.
-When it resolves, the tone returns to a simpler, duller hum.
+* **Tension:** As structural tension rises (especially around peaks), the bell timbre becomes more fractured—brighter, less stable, and harmonically more ambiguous.
+Cadences tend to simplify the tone again.

 ### Technical Architecture
 *Open* is built on the standard Web Audio API without external libraries.
 The engine features specific acoustic modeling to achieve the physical weight of the sound.